jackljk/DSC180B-website/appendix.md

 \end{equation}
 $$

-where $g(x_i, w)$ is a non-linear mapping of the weights, given by the feed foward of the Deep Neural Network e.g a Convolutional Neural Network which are parameterized by the weights $w$.
+where $$g(x_i, w)$$ is a non-linear mapping of the weights, given by the feed foward of the Deep Neural Network e.g a Convolutional Neural Network which are parameterized by the weights $$w$$.

 The loss is then back propagated via the <strong>log marginal likelihood</strong> for the network to learn the feature representation, which is given as,